wdporter/i-am-that-vuepress/70-god-is-the-end-of-all-desire-and-knowledge/readme.md

 **M:**&ensp;The knower knows the known.
 Do you know the knower?
 Who is the knower of the knower?
 You want to know the unmanifested.
 Can you say you know the manifested?

 **Q:**&ensp;I know things and ideas and their relations.
-It is the sum total of all my experiences.
+It is the sum total of all my experiënces.

 **M:**&ensp;All?

-**Q:**&ensp;Well, all actual experiences.
+**Q:**&ensp;Well, all actual experiënces.
 I admit I cannot know what did not happen.

-**M:**&ensp;If the manifested is the sum total of all actual experiencers, including their experiences, how much of the total do you know?
+**M:**&ensp;If the manifested is the sum total of all actual experiëncers, including their experiënces, how much of the total do you know?
 A very small part indeed.
 And what is the little you know?

-**Q:**&ensp;Some sensory experiences as related to myself.
+**Q:**&ensp;Some sensory experiënces as related to myself.

 **M:**&ensp;Not even that.
 You only know that you reäct.
 Who reäcts and to what, you do not know.
 You know on contact that you exist — ‘I am’.
 The ‘I am this’, ‘I am that’ are imaginary.